BrightSpots/rctab-docs/docs/user_guide/user_guide_extended.md

 For each candidate, each round

 - **2**  Percentage of total votes for each round.
-Truncated, not rounded.
-For example, 6 votes of 29 total will be shown as 20.68% when mathematically it is 20.689655%
+Truncated, not rounded.[^vote_percentages]
 - **3** Number of ballots transferred from eliminated candidate(s) in the previous round

+[^vote_percentages]: For example, 6 votes of 29 total will be shown as 20.68% when mathematically it is 20.689655%.
+That means summing the percentages might not always equal exactly 100 but could be a little less than 100.

 **4** Inactive ballots in each round broken down by category.
 Previously these were all lumped into one Inactive Ballots bucket

 - Overvote
 - Skipped Ranking
 - Repeat Ranking
-- Exhausted Choices
+- Exhausted Choices[^exhausted_choices]

+[^exhausted_choices]: When all candidates of a ballot's rankings have been eliminated, but other candidates are still active.

 **5** Per-Round winning threshold